 “Switching wealth management products to a NAV basis means they are going to have to sit with the profit-and-loss account of the customer, rather than the bank, and so banks cannot issue the same principal-protected products they were able to in the past,” says Ran.
 “This is why we firmly believe that structured products will become the defining product of the market.”

-A fifth of CMBC’s structured products are sold to retail clients who are looking for an additional yield pick-up and the remainder goes to corporate clients, many of whom are looking to raise funds.
+One-fifth of CMBC’s structured products are sold to retail clients who are looking for an additional yield pick-up and the remainder goes to corporate clients, many of whom are looking to raise funds.
 While retail clients tend to favour products linked to the equities market – typically well-known local Chinese indices or overseas benchmarks such as Hang Seng’s HSCEI index – corporate clients prefer structured products linked to the bond markets because they tend to have lower volatility.

 Although both client types have a strong preference for more vanilla structured products –easy to understand and with an attractive yield pick-up – this has not prevented CMBC from innovating and trying to push the boundaries of what is comfortable for its clients to invest in.